renaudwangler/ib-labs/msms030fr/lab8e1.md

 length: "00"
 ---
 # Scénario
-Now that Holly Dickson has configure Exchange Online and Microsoft Teams, she will begin preparing Adatum to implement SharePoint Online within the organization's Microsoft 365 pilot project.
-In this exercise, Holly will begin by configuring SharePoint Online settings to meet Adatum's business needs.
+Now that Dominique Skyetson has configure Exchange Online and Microsoft Teams, she will begin preparing Adatum to implement SharePoint Online within the organization's Microsoft 365 pilot project.
+In this exercise, Dominique will begin by configuring SharePoint Online settings to meet Adatum's business needs.

 # Objectifs
 A la fin de cet exercice, vous aurez une meilleure connaissance de :